Adaptive-Solver Framework for Dynamic Strategy Selection in Large Language Model Reasoning: Related Work

-\textbf{Reasoning with LLM prompting.} It is widely recognized that complex reasoning problems are quite challenging for language models.
-Such problems include mathematical reasoning~\citep{survey-dl-math,verifier}, commonsense reasoning~\citep{commonsenseqa}, symbolic reasoning~\citep{CoT} and logical reasoning~\citep{selection-inference}.
-The recently proposed CoT~\citep{CoT} prompting significantly enhances the complex reasoning capabilities of LLMs, by generating intermediate reasoning steps to obtain the answer.
-Similarly, ~\citep{ZeroCoT} proposes ZeroCoT to elicit reasoning step generation without exemplars.
-PAL~\citep{PAL} and PoT~\citep{POT} generate programs to represent the reasoning process and utilize a code interpreter to execute the programs.
-CoT has inspired diverse prompting methods aimed at further enhancing the complex reasoning capabilities of LLMs.
-Among these works, there are two prevailing technical approaches.
-The first type of methods adopt the idea of ``divide and conquer''.
-PS prompting~\citep{Plan-and-solve} devises a plan to divide the entire task into smaller subtasks, and then carry out the subtasks according to the plan.
-Besides, some methods~\citep{L2M,Decomposed-Prompting} decompose the main problem into simpler sub-problems to solve.
-The second type of methods adopt the idea of ``try more''.
-SC~\citep{SC} decoding strategy improves CoT by sampling multiple solutions in a single round and determining the final answer through majority voting.
-PHP~\citep{PHP} solves problems iteratively over multiple rounds and utilizes generated answers as hint to guide the subsequent responses.
-Besides, some works~\citep{ToT,SelfEval-Guided-Decoding} sample multiple responses for each step and integrate step-wise self-evaluation to guide the generation of a whole solution.
-However, most of the existing works construct a fixed solver for different problems, regardless of their varied complexity, which may result in unnecessary computational overhead or sub-optimal performance.
-We introduce Adaptive-Solver framework that can adapt the solver to different problems.
-Note that, PHP adapts the number of solving rounds based on the consistency of recent consecutive answers, yet using the same LLM model and prompting method.
-We aim to propose a general framework the supports adapting a solver from various aspects.
+Two main technical approaches have emerged from these developments: 1) The first type of methods adopt the idea of ``divide and conquer''.
+This type of methods decompose complex tasks into simpler subtasks.
+For instance, Plan-and-Solve (PS) prompting~\citep{Plan-and-solve} devises a plan to divide the entire task into smaller subtasks, and then carry out the subtasks according to the plan.
+Least-to-Most (L2M)~\citep{L2M} and DecomP~\citep{Decomposed-Prompting} similarly decompose complex problems into simpler sub-problems, sequentially solving each to arrive at the final answer.
+2) The second approach follows the ``try more'' principle, generating multiple potential solutions and selecting the most likely one.
+Self-Consistency (SC)~\citep{SC} decoding strategy improves CoT by sampling multiple solutions in a single round and determining the final answer through majority voting.
+Progressive-Hint-Prompting (PHP)~\citep{PHP} iteratively solves problems across multiple rounds and utilizes previous answers as guidance for subsequent attempts.
+Besides, Tree-of-Thought (ToT)~\citep{ToT} and SelfEval-Guided-Decoding~\citep{SelfEval-Guided-Decoding} sample multiple responses at each step and integrate step-wise self-evaluation to guide the generation of a whole solution.

+Despite their advancements, most existing approaches apply a fixed solver regardless of problem complexity, which may result in unnecessary computational overhead or sub-optimal performance.
+Recent works have attempted to address this inefficiency.
+FrugalGPT~\citep{frugalgpt} and MoT-cascade~\citep{model_cascade} dynamically combine weaker and stronger models to reduce computational costs while maintaining performance.
+Similarly, Adaptive Consistency (AC)~\citep{adaptive_consistency} dynamically adjusts the number of samples in SC~\citep{SC} based on a stopping criterion to minimize the sample budget.